SotirisH/MVC/HowToRun.md

 - Change the provider and set it default to "snailabroad".
 On save you should get "Save Success!
 Your available credits are:1000"

+## Notes
+- When you run the very first time the database is being populate with a lot of random data and takes some time, around 2-3 minutes.
+Be patient
-Note: When you create give a range on issue date a past month of 2017
+- When you create give a range on issue date a past month of 2017